 My roommate, and his brother, went to see a movie.

 My roommate and his brother went to see a movie.

 8No commas around interrupters

 Interrupters are phrases that break the flow of a sentence to provide additional detail.
 Put commas around interrupters.

 It was unfortunately the end of winter vacation.

 It was, unfortunately, the end of winter vacation.

-A squinting modifier is a word, phrase or clause that could be modifying the word before it or the word after it.
+A squinting modifier is a word, phrase, or clause that could modify the word before it or the word after it.

 Students who study rarely get bad grades.

 Solution: Put the modifier next to the word it should modify.